 Love dogs.
 There’s a huge demand for pet grooming.

 A lot of people own dogs but don’t have the time to walk them regularly.
 Dog walking is a low-cost startup business.

 Setting up kennels requires more capital but it’s worth investigating.
 If demand in your area exceeds supply, this is a good business for animal lovers.

 #38.
 Dog or Cat Breeder

-Check licence requirements and regulations but if you’re serious about animals becoming a dog or cat breeder is worth investigating.
+Check license requirements and regulations but if you’re serious about animals becoming a dog or cat breeder is worth investigating.
 Don’t even think about puppy farms – hang your head in shame.
 We’re talking legitimate, caring, tiny businesses.